 With working hours, the employers also need to go for overtime calculations.
 Overtime depends on the exemption of the employees.

 If your employee is exempt, though having full responsibilities and paid on a salary basis, it is not mandatory to offer the overtime benefits.
-On the contrary, if your employee is non-exempted, though with lower levels of responsibility and works around 35 hours a week, you are mandated to pay the overtime they receive.
+On the contrary, if your employee is non-exempted, though full responsibilities are paid on a salary basis, it is not mandatory to offer overtime benefits.

 Not only working hours, but full-time vs. part-time employment include tax diversion also.
 Though both job statuses differ from the aspect of benefits and salary, the tax evasion does not change.